galaxyproject/training-material/topics/statistics/tutorials/clustering_machinelearning/tutorial.md

 # DBSCAN clustering

-DBSCAN (Density-Based Spatial Clustering of Applications with Noise) is a popular clustering algorithm and views clusters as areas of high density separated by areas of low density.
-Due to this rather generic view, clusters found by DBSCAN can be any shape, as opposed to k-means which assumes that clusters are convex shaped.
-The central component to the DBSCAN is the concept of core samples, which are samples that are in areas of high density.
-A cluster is therefore a set of core samples, each close to each other (measured by some distance measure) and a set of non-core samples that are close to a core sample (but are not themselves core samples).
-There are two parameters to the algorithm, maximum neighborhood distance and minimal core point density, which define formally what we mean when we say dense.
-There are two important parameters in DBSCAN algorithm, min_samples, is the number of samples in a neighborhood for a point to be considered as a core point and eps is the maximum distance between two samples for one to be considered as in the neighborhood of the other.
-Higher min_samples or lower eps indicate higher density necessary to form a cluster.
+DBSCAN (Density-based spatial clustering of applications with noise) is a popular clustering algorithm and views clusters as areas of high density separated by areas of low density.
+Due to this rather generic view, clusters found by DBSCAN can be of any shape, as opposed to k-means which assumes that clusters are convex shaped.
+The central component to the DBSCAN is the concept of core samples whic are present in the areas of high density.
+A cluster is, therefore, a set of core samples close to one other (measured by some distance measure) and a set of non-core samples that are close to a core sample (but are not core samples themselves).
+There are two important parameters in DBSCAN algorithm - `min\_samples` is the number of samples in a neighborhood for a point to be considered as a core point and `eps` is the maximum distance between two samples for one to be considered as in the neighborhood of the other.
+Higher the value of `min\_samples` or lower the value of eps indicate higher density necessary to form a cluster.
 DBSCAN does not require one to specify the number of clusters in the data a priori, as opposed to k-means.

 > ### {% icon hands_on %} Hands-on: DBSCAN clustering
 >